• Skip to primary navigation

 • Butter - Unsalted or salted butter works in this recipe.
 If using salted butter, omit the salt listed in the recipe.

-• Spices - Cinnamon, ginger, and nutmeg could be substituted with your favorite seasonal spice blend, like chai spice or pumpkin spice.
+• Spices - Cinnamon, ginger, and nutmeg add warm, fall flavor to the treats.
+They could be substituted with your favorite seasonal spice blend, like chai spice or pumpkin spice.

 Melting butter in a saucepan to make browned butter.

-Whisk the butter frequently as it begins to brown.
-This helps scrape up those browned bits from the bottom of the pan to prevent burning.
+Stir frequently - Stir the butter frequently as it begins to brown.
+This helps scrape up browned bits on the bottom to prevent burning.

-Once the butter looks golden brown and you see a good amount of lightly browned flakes, remove the butter from the heat.
+Cook until golden brown, not black - Once the butter looks golden brown with a good amount of brown flecks, remove the butter from the heat.
+It shouldn't look dark or black.

 Melting marshmallows and stirring in rice krispies cereal.